fl4re/openCOLLADAtests/README.md

 # openCOLLADAtests
-validation tests for openCOLLADA plug
+Validation tests for openCOLLADA plugin.

-Python test frameworks enable you to validate openCOLLADA plug.
+Python test frameworks which enables you to validate openCOLLADA plugin.
 Five differents tests are available to validate the openCOLLADA plugin:

-["COHERENCY_TEST", "VALIDATE_TEST", "EXPORT_IMPORT_TEST", "EXPORT_ONLY_TEST", "UNIT_TEST"]
+- Validation
+- Coherency
+- Export/Import
+- Export only
+- Unit tests

-# INSTALLATION:
+# Installation:

+This test framework requires "pytest" and "numpy" to be installed.
+You can either install Anaconda 2 (https://www.continuum.io/downloads) which already include those packages or install them manually.

+Manual installation steps if not using Anaconda:

   1. Launch get-pip.py in /Core folder
   2. add pip to your PATH (PATH = C:\Python27\Scripts)